codyh587/borrow-a-fry/README.md

 ```console
 $ Install and run the Android build on an emulator? >> N  # ANDROID ONLY.
 Use if you're using an Android emulator for development purposes.
 ```
 10. **ANDROID ONLY**: Once your build finishes, navigate to the build on your Expo dashboard using your Android phone.
 Go under "Build artifact" and select "Install."
 This will install the APK file.
-Once the file is finished downloading, run the APK file and press "Install."
-Your device may indicate a security warning; ignore these warnings and install.
+Once the file finishes downloading, open the APK file and press "Install."
+Your device may indicate a security warning; ignore these warnings and install the app.
 Your app is ready to use!

 <br>

 ## My ID Looks Wrong?
 If you find that your ID card is displayed too large or you'd like to modify its appearance, you can modify the React Native code at [src/IdScreen.js](src/IdScreen.js).
 Specifically, you may want to modify the Image components' style props on lines [76-84](src/IdScreen.js#L76-L84) and [103-111](src/IdScreen.js#L103-L111).
 Styles in React Native are modeled after CSS.
 Read the [Expo docs](https://docs.expo.dev/) to learn about Expo development.
 For reference, check `package.json` for commands to start the Expo development server.
+Remember to commit for Expo.
 Happy coding!